 We’ve all heard that saying that in business, time is money.
 Of course this rings even more true when you’re just starting out.
 That’s why there’s a space on the template to determine not just how much money you can spend on marketing – but how much time as well.
 If you’re hiring outside help with marketing, your time allocation may decrease while your dollar allocation increases – it’s all about the right balance for your business.

 Which channels will you invest either your time, money or both in for marketing?
 Your channel mix will depend on a number of factors such as whether you’re B2B or B2C and whether you’re focusing on customer/client acquisition or retention/conversion.

 You’ll also want to consider your organic presence vs. your paid presence – meaning which channels you’ll be using for free, and are therefore mostly responsible for attracting audiences to them, and which ones you’ll be paying for visibility.
-Some channels even offer both – such as LinkedIn, Twitter, Facebook and Instagram – where you can build out your organic presence, but also have the option of paying for ads to get in front of new audiences.
+Many channels offer both – like your social media channels – where you can build out your organic presence, but also have the option of paying for ads to get in front of new audiences.

 Determine your KPI’s (Key Performance Indicators)